Get Started with OpenClaw

 node -v && npm -v

-3. Install OpenClaw CLI globally
+3. Install the OpenClaw CLI globally

 npm i -g openclaw